shaiazulay/sonic/README.md

 ### LEDs

-LED entries can be found under `/sys/class/leds`.
-Since the sysfs interface for LEDs is not very expressive, the brightness field is used here to toggle between off and different colors.
-The brightness to LED color mappings are as follows (0 maps to off for all LEDs):
+LED objects can be found under `/sys/class/leds`.The brightness field is used to toggle between off and different colors.
+The brightness to LED color mapping is as follows (0 maps to off for all LEDs):

 ```
 status, fan_status, psu1, psu2: